sgjava/ubuntu-mini/README.md

             * Configure language

 ### After you can boot successfully
-* If you see `Skipping mounting / since Plymouth is not available` and your file system is read only, do this one time:
+* If you see `Skipping mounting / since Plymouth is not available` on RK3066 or MK 3188 and your file system is read only, do this one time:
     * `sudo mount -o remount,rw /`
     * `sudo reboot`
 * RK3066 device CPU temperature in celsius